niranjan-v/simple_vm/README.md

-# A minimal KVM example
+# KVM example

-kvm-hello-world is a very simple example program to demonstrate the use of the KVM API provided by the Linux kernel.
+- Added support for I/O and filesystem hypercalls. kvm-hello-world is a very simple example program to demonstrate the use of the KVM API provided by the Linux kernel.
 It acts as a very simple VM host, and runs a trivial program in a VM.
 I tested it on